Improving the experience of condition reporting for industrial and large objects at Imperial War Museum

-The Imperial War Museum Duxford holds Britain’s largest aviation collection of war military vehicles, aircrafts and navy vessels on public display with hundreds of visitors visiting the museum on a daily basis.
+The Imperial War Museum Duxford holds Britain’s largest aviation collection of military vehicles, aircraft and navy vessels on public display with hundreds of visitors daily.

-In Duxford a small team of IWM conservators work on restoring large war military objects to its original state ready for the museum exhibits.
+In Duxford a small team of IWM conservators work on restoring large military objects.
 For decades they have been documenting their conservation process in paper form which can take up time if there are exhibition time constraints.
-Looking to move their current paper documentation system onto the Adlib collection management system, Imperial War Museum approached Digirati to research ways to improve the current system to suit the way Large Object Conservators work daily in the hanger and office
+Looking to move their current paper documentation system onto the Adlib collection management system, Imperial War Museum approached Digirati to research ways to improve the current system to suit the way Large Object Conservators work daily in the hangar and in the office.

-We devised a lean ux plan using user research, user journey mapping and innovation workshop to produce user stories and sketches.
+We devised a lean UX plan using user research, user journey mapping and an innovation workshop to produce user stories and sketches.

 Crafting insights with contextual interviews

-We took this opportunity to gather as much contextual information as possible: location, equipment used, activities performed and feelings experienced for carrying out particular work activities and current system.
+We took this opportunity to gather as much contextual information as possible: location, equipment used, activities performed and feelings experienced for carrying out particular work activities in the current system.

 Analysing contextual interviews to understand the user journey